vuejs/vue-test-utils/docs/guides/testing-async-components.md

 _You can read more about asynchronous updates in the [Vue docs](https://vuejs.org/v2/guide/reactivity.html#Async-Update-Queue)_

-In practice, that means you have to use `Vue.nextTick()` to wait until Vue has performed updates after you set a reactive property.
+In practice, this means you have to use `Vue.nextTick()` to wait until Vue has performed updates after you set a reactive property.

 The easiest way to use `Vue.nextTick()` is to write your tests in an async function: